 Some attorneys (not always the newer ones!) might feel that they are being hawked too closely or being treated as a cog in a machine.
 Tracking and monitoring productivity doesn’t have to feel like Big Brother has been added to the firm letterhead.

 This one may come from your more experienced staff.
 It can be tough to introduce new technology and practices, especially if your firm culture trends toward “this is how we’ve always done it.”
-If some of your team members are used to paper timesheets (or worse, scratched out notes to an administrative assistant), it is time to drag them into the 21st century.
+If some of your team members are used to paper timesheets (or worse, scratched out notes to an administrative assistant), encourage them to learn new techniques to improve the firm’s productivity.

-No one loves change, but once your staff figures out how easy it actually is to enter their own billing entries electronically on an ongoing basis, that resistance will quickly fade.
+No one loves change, but once your staff figures out how easy it is to enter their billing entries electronically on an ongoing basis, that resistance will quickly fade.

 That’s nonsense.
 Don’t buy into that old trope, and don’t let your attorneys use that excuse.

-We’re all busy, absolutely.
+We’re all busy.
 But it’s never been easier to keep time.

-In addition to the standard reports that provide insight into staff productivity by time and by money, take advantage of Clio’s easy-to-use platform to drill into the data on a more granular level.
-Using the activities tab and the filter function, you can uncover all sorts of valuable information that can help you not only coach specific staff, but improve productivity and efficiency at your firm in general.
+In addition to the standard reports that provide insight into staff productivity by time and by money, take advantage of Clio’s updated firm dashboard to drill into the data on a more granular level.
+By filtering your view per user, you can uncover all sorts of valuable information that can help you not only coach specific staff, but improve productivity and efficiency at your firm in general.

 Try some of these techniques:

 - Spot check.
 Do a filtered activity search by user mid-month.
-You’ll be able to see right away if time is not put in contemporaneously (or nearly contemporaneously) to work being done.
+You’ll be able to see right away if time is not put in when work is being done.
 If that is not happening, you can virtually guarantee that some time is not being captured.

 - Look out for burnout.
 Do a filtered activity search by user and search weekends.
 Depending on how your firm rolls, you may expect to see some weekend work, but you might want to be on the lookout for excessive amounts of weekend time.
 This could indicate that you have an attorney who is too overloaded, making him or her susceptible to burnout and potentially lower-quality work product.
 (Tip: Check out these apps for preventing lawyer burnout.)